Environmental Sciences Graduate Major (MA, MS, PhD, PSM)

 Biogeochemistry, ecology, environmental education, natural resources, quantitative analysis, social science, water resources, climate change

 The Environmental Sciences (ES) Graduate Program provides curricula leading to MA, MS (Corvallis campus and Ecampus), PSM (Corvallis campus and Ecampus), and PhD degrees in Environmental Sciences.
-The MS degree, non-thesis option, and PSM degree in Environmental Sciences are available via Ecampus in addition to OSU Main – Corvallis.
+The MS degree, non-thesis option, in Environmental Sciences is available via Ecampus in addition to OSU Main – Corvallis.

 The curriculum integrates thinking across disciplines, especially life, physical, and social sciences.
 Environmental science explores natural processes on earth and their alteration by human activity.
 OSU has exceptional strength in many of the disciplines, including science, agriculture, forestry, engineering, public health, liberal arts, social science, and oceanography and atmospheric science.
 Strength in these disciplines allows the ES Graduate Program to provide high-quality interdisciplinary education for environmental scientists and continuing postgraduate educational opportunities to scientists who are already active in the field.
 The degrees administered by the program are OSU’s contribution to the Joint-Campus Graduate Program in Environmental Sciences, Studies, and Policy, which links environmental graduate programs among the major research universities in Oregon.